Jacqueline Clark

-I am a qualitative sociologist who studies social inequalities, the sociology of health and illness, as well as the sociology of jobs and work.
+I am a qualitative sociologist who studies social inequalities, health and illness, as well as visual sociology, Appalachian Studies, and the sociology of jobs and work.
 In my spare time, I also like to scout thrift stores, flea markets, and antique stores for quirky collectibles.
-I’ve combined these interests in my most recent research project, which focuses on how and why some people collect contemptible collectibles or racist objects from the past.
+I’ve combined these interests in my research, which has focused on how and why some people collect contemptible collectibles or racist objects from the past.
+I’m also beginning a new project which examines how women from different generations experiences everyday sexism.

 I teach classes on social inequalities, medical sociology, death and dying, as well as sociology through film and research methods, among others.